 As a side note, I always note Thursday with an R. The university I attended did so, and I picked up the habit of abbreviating the weekdays as M, T, W, R, F.

 Since most of us aren’t homeschooling all 7 days of the week and enjoy weekends off, that leaves us with 5 days of memory work.
 Use 4 days for the material you’re mastering.

-This means Monday through Thursday you’re reviewing daily and every other day material.
+This means Monday through Thursday you’re reviewing daily and every-other-day material.

 Fridays are reserved for weekly reviews.

-Eventually you can add your monthly reviews to Fridays as well.
+Eventually, you can add your monthly reviews to Fridays as well.
 My suggestion is to make an occasion of it.
 Bake cookies, brew tea, and dress up.
 Teach the kids to stand up straight and recite the pieces in a strong, confident voice.

-It’s wonderful practice for public speaking!
+It’s a wonderful practice for public speaking!